BNBSoulBox/Python01/README.md

 # Python01
-Basic Example of Python for Data Scientists
+Basic Examples of Python for Data Scientists